Services of General Economic Interest

 The difference between those two regulations resides in the fact that if the conditions of SGEI Decision are met, the compensation is considered automatically as state aid compatible with the internal market, with no need of Commission’s notification.
 If the compensation does not fulfil the thresholds set in SGEI Decision, it is possible to use SGEI Framework.
 In this case, it is necessary to notify Commission that will assess the compatibility with the internal market in respect of conditions stipulated in SGEI Framework.

-Another option of SGEI financing is funding through general regulation of de minimis aid or Commission Regulation no. 360/2012 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aidgranted to undertakings providing services of general economic interest (see above).
+Another possible option for financing SGEI is funding through general de minimis aid or Commission Regulation (EU) 2023/2832 of December 13, 2023, on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid granted to undertakings providing services of general economic interest (see above).

-More details about entrustment of the operation of public services can be found here entrustment of the operation of public services can be found here 16 KB
+More details about entrustment of the operation of public services can be found here 16 KB

-For better clarity, the scheme for determination of state aid and its compatibility with the internal market is presented here the scheme for determination of state aid and its compatibility with the internal market is presented here 32 KB
+For better clarity, the scheme for determination of state aid and its compatibility with the internal market is presented here 32 KB

 In case of any doubts about funding of SGEI, please contact the State Aid Department, the Office for the Protection of Competition posta@uohs.gov.cz.